jashort/ConReg/docs/PermissionLevels.md

     + Can view reports (report_view)

 - 4: Operations
-    + Can search for attendees and view limited information (ops_search)
+    + Can search for attendees and view limited information (attendee_search)

 - 99: Super User
     + All rights granted by override in the has_right() function.